measurement-kit/measurement-kit/doc/tutorial/unix.md

 # Unix tutorial

 This tutorial explains how to compile, install and use Measurement Kit on Unix.
-To start off, you need to get the sources.

 ## Optional: running tutorial in a vagrant

-If you want to run these tutorial in a Vagrant, take advantage of the [Vagrantfile](../../Vagrantfile) and copy it somewhere on the file system.
+If you want to run this tutorial in a Vagrant, take advantage of the [Vagrantfile](../../Vagrantfile) and copy it somewhere on the file system.
 Then enter into the directory containing the Vagrantfile and run: